Prag8855/aab/content/tools/health-insurance-calculator.md

     calculator
 ---

 This calculator helps you choose health insurance in Germany.
-It tells you how much [health insurance](/glossary/Krankenversicherung) costs, and how to pay less.
+It tells you how much [health insurance](/glossary/Krankenversicherung) costs in {{ now.strftime('%Y') }}, and how to pay less.

 {% include '_blocks/healthInsuranceCalculatorStatic.html' %}